• English

-As tax competition intensifies across Europe, Italy has positioned itself as a discreet yet powerful alternative, combining favorable taxation with an unmatched cultural and real estate heritage.
+As tax competition intensifies across Europe, Italy has positioned itself as a discreet yet powerful alternative.
+It combines favorable taxation with an unmatched cultural and real estate heritage.
 This is especially true within the luxury property market, where fiscal benefits now meet lifestyle excellence.

 We explored this topic in depth during one of our Dreamer Talks, analyzing how the flat tax regime reshapes opportunities for foreign investors purchasing luxury properties in Italy.